civboot/fngi/notes/spore.md

   are popped from the stack for operations (if W is specified in Mem) and pushed to the stack as the result of operations.
 - `RS` 256 (2^8) bytes "Return Stack" for call/return with a variable
-  bit-length array for tracking sector (we'll get to this) as well as parallel 256 bytes for stack-size tracking.
+  bit-length array for tracking module (we'll get to this) as well as parallel 256 bytes for stack-size tracking.

 ## Registers
 The mem operation (see Binary layout) controls memory access. spore has very few
 registers:

-- `CP`: SeCtor Ptr register of variable bit-length denoting the memory sector of a 16 bit half-pointer.
+- `MP`: Module Ptr register of variable bit-length denoting the module block of a 16 bit half-pointer.
 - `LP` locals pointer, addr-bit register is used for local values with the targeting language.
 It automatically decrements on CALL and increments on RET (covered later)